google/gsocguides/pages/mentor/00-about_this_manual.md

 http://objavi.flossmanuals.net/books/

-## How to Contribute to This Manual
+## How to Contribute to This Guide

 If you would like to contribute then follow these steps: